-ri Yamamoto has established herself as one of the city’s most creative and original pianists and composers since moving to New York in 1995.
-She performs regularly with her own trio, and often appears with some of jazz’s most celebrated artists.
-Legendary musician Herbie Hancock has said, “My hat’s off to her… already she’s found her own voice.”
+ince moving to the United States in 1995, Eri Yamamoto has established herself as one of jazz's most original and compelling pianists and composers.
+Jazz legend Herbie Hancock has said, “My hat’s off to her... already she’s found her own voice.”

 Eri was born in Osaka, Japan, and began playing classical piano at age three.
-She started writing music when only eight years old, and studied voice, viola, and composition through her high school and college years.
-In 1995, she visited New York for the first time, and by chance heard Tommy Flanagan performing.
-It was her first experience of a jazz piano trio, and she was so inspired that she decided on the spot that she would move to New York City and dedicate herself to this music.
+She started composing when only eight years old, and studied voice, viola, and composition through her high school and college years.
+In 1995, she visited New York for the first time, and was so inspired by a performance by pianist Tommy Flanagan that she decided to move to New York to study jazz..
+Later that year, she entered the New School University's prestigious jazz program, where she studied with Reggie Workman, Junior Mance, and LeeAnn Ledgerwood.

 Eri Yamamoto Trio